moritzploss/tribology/README.md

 can be found in the `/docs` directory.
 Simple examples of how to use the package are provided in the `/examples` directory.

-The package is developed by Moritz Ploss at KTH Royal Institute of Technology, Stockholm, Sweden.
-For questions and comments, please send a message through GitHub.
+The package is currently developed by Moritz Ploss at KTH Royal Institute of Technology, Stockholm, Sweden.
+For questions, comments and contributions, please send a message through GitHub.

 The package is provided under an MIT license.
 See the `LICENSE.txt` file